What if I cannot attend a meeting?

 When you arrive at the meeting and register, if you have previously filled out a Charity Nomination Form, you will be given a Charity Nomination Ballot to fill out and put into the hat.
 After the opening remarks, three charities will be chosen out of the hat, and the nominating member will be asked to make a short, simple presentation in favour of their charity.
-The membership in attendance then vote for the winning charity.
-If your charity wins, you are then free to nominate another one, otherwise you will follow the same procedure at the next meeting for another chance.
+The membership in attendance then vote for the chosen charity.
+If your charity is chosen, you are then free to nominate another one, otherwise you will follow the same procedure at the next meeting for another chance.

 We encourage members to participate by submitting the names of local, needy, charitable organizations!

 Can I just send the donation to the charity myself?